-The University of Toronto has Career Services to help you find work including the Career Learning Network (CLN) where you can find on-campus work, off-campus work, work-study, and volunteer positions.
-To access the CLN site, you will need an active UTORid and password.
+The University of Toronto has Career Services to help you find work including the Career and Co-Curricular Learning Network (CLNx) where you can find on-campus work, off-campus work, work-study, and volunteer positions.
+To access the CLNx site, you will need an active UTORid and password.

 T.A.s (graduate students with teaching assistantships) will likely find the Teaching Assistant’s Training Program a helpful pedagogical resource.

 Next Steps Checklist